-It’s based in the US where it claims to already be the nations largest and most successful bicycle registration and recovery service.
+It’s based in the US and is already the nations largest and most successful bicycle registration and recovery service.
 However, it’s actually an international service.
 So you can register a bike from whichever country you live in.

 Bike Index has a lot of traction, it’s run buy highly motivated cycling enthusiasts and is continually being developed and improved.
 Plus it’s free.
 You should definitely register your bike with Bike Index.